-- 3.3.11.1 Boilers shall be provided with manholes for inspection of all internal surfaces.
-Where the provision of manholes is not possible, arrangements shall be made for hand holes. - 3.3.11.2 Manhole openings shall have dimensions in the clear not less than 300×400 mm for oval openings, and 400 mm for round openings.
+3.3.11.1 Boilers shall be provided with manholes for inspection of all internal surfaces.
+Where the provision of manholes is not possible, arrangements shall be made for hand holes.

+3.3.11.2 Manhole openings shall have dimensions in the clear not less than $300 \times 400$ mm for oval openings, and 400 mm for round openings.

-In separate cases, if specially approved by the Register, the dimensions of manhole openings may be reduced to 280×380 mm and to 380 mm for oval and round openings, respectively.
+In separate cases the dimensions of manhole openings may be reduced to $280 \times 380$ mm and to 380 mm for oval and round openings, respectively.
 The oval manholes in cylindrical shells shall be so positioned that the minor axis of the manhole is arranged longitudinally.

-- 3.3.11.3 Vertical gas-tube boilers shall have at least two hand holes arranged in the shell opposite to each other in the area of the working water level. - 3.3.11.4 All boiler parts such as may prevent or hinder free access to, and inspection of, internal surfaces shall be of a removable type.
+3.3.11.3 Vertical gas-tube boilers shall have at least two hand holes arranged in the shell opposite to each other in the area of the working water level.

+3.3.11.4 All boiler parts such as may prevent or hinder free access to, and inspection of, internal surfaces shall be of a removable type.